ds300/lazyrepo/README.md

 `lazyrepo` is a zero-config caching task runner for `npm`/`pnpm`/`yarn` monorepos.

-It fits neatly into the slot that `turborepo` carved out: making package.json `"scripts"` scale without adopting an industrial-strength build system like `nx`, `bazel`, `rush`, or `buck`.
+It fits right into the niche that `turborepo` carved out: making package.json `"scripts"` scale without adopting a big industrial-strength build system like `nx`, `bazel`, `rush`, or `buck`.

 `lazyrepo` is scary fast.
 It's a lot faster than `turborepo` despite being written in TypeScript rather than some young handsome clever funny systems language.

-But the most important thing `lazyrepo` gets right is DX:
+Besides perf, `lazyrepo` comes with some big quality-of-life improvements:

-- A human-friendly config format
+- A human-friendly config format.
-- Palpably sensible defaults
+- Palpably sensible defaults.
-- Concise feedback to aid tweaking/debugging your builds
+- Concise and timely feedback to help you debug your build pipelines.
+- Script definition hoisting, so you don't end up manually duplicating changes all the time.

-Trust me, the whole situation is so delightful it will make you wish there was a `:chefs-kiss:` emoji.
+Trust me, the whole situation is so delightful it will make you reach for the `:chefs-kiss:` emoji.
+And then you'll realize that there is no such emoji, but you'll want it so badly that you'll draft a proposal to the Unicode Consortium, lobbying for its introducton.

 ## Installation